Photo Essay: Five Remarkable Interviews for Electronic Voyager Documentary

 Peter Zinovieff Interview

-Famed founder of British synthesizer company EMS (Electronic Music Studios), now 84 years old, offered us a fascinating and frank interview that included the evolution of this company, and a rare visit from Bob in 1969.
+Famed founder of British synthesizer company EMS (Electronic Music Studios), 84 years old at the time of the taping*, offered us a fascinating and frank interview that included the evolution of this company, and a rare visit from Bob in 1969.

 Peter with the film’s producer, Jason Amm, a long-time fan.